Furizaa/tect-assessment-glencore/readme.md

 - There is no user input normalization.
 - There is no code lint tool setup.
 I've used Prettier during development.
 - Some `@ts-ignore` scattered around the code.
 This is only done to circumvent a faulty definition file in the `rebass` library.
+- A11y was not a major factor.
+- A lot of some minor quality improvements could be made.